Skip to main content

 Overview

-The Orange County Transportation Authority (OCTA) is developing an Orange County Transportation Demand Management (TDM) Plan that will provide recommendations that shift trips away from those driving alone and expand access to alternative travel options.
-The plan will offer a set of strategies aimed to reimagine Orange County's transportation framework, prioritizing sustainability, efficiency, and accessibility by reducing drive alone trips in Orange County.
-TDM strategies include carpooling, vanpooling, telecommuting, and other technology-enabled innovations such as carshare, bikeshare, and mobile trip planning apps.
+The Orange County Transportation Authority (OCTA) developed an Orange County Transportation Demand Management (TDM) Plan that provided recommendations to shift trips away from those driving alone and expanded access to alternative travel options.
+The plan offered a set of strategies aimed at reimagining Orange County's transportation framework, prioritizing sustainability, efficiency, and accessibility by reducing drive alone trips in Orange County.
+TDM strategies included carpooling, vanpooling, telecommuting, and other technology-enabled innovations such as carshare, bikeshare, and mobile trip planning apps.
+To read the Final Analysis Report, click here.

 Background